Painters and Decorators in Crystal Palace (SE19, SE20)

 - How does the Crystal Palace hillside affect a paint job?

 - Two ways.
 First, scaffolding setup is more involved on the steep streets — standard scaffold towers don't sit level on noticeable gradients, and we use stepped scaffolding or adjustable-leg scaffold that adds about half a day to setup.
 Second, properties on south- and west-facing slopes get more weather exposure on those elevations, so paint cycles run shorter on those sides than on north- and east-facing walls.
-Plan for repainting the exposed elevations first when you're budgeting future maintenance.
+Plan for repainting the exposed elevations first when you're planning future maintenance.

 - Can you paint listed buildings in Crystal Palace?